Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-14-hornets-nest.md

 **Planet Guvendruduvundraguvnegrugnuvenderelgureg-ugunduvug**
 **Guvnuragnaguvendrugun Confederacy, Dominion Core**

-The annual *Ugunduvug-vanrundrneg*---the "world-storm"---was in its second day and approaching full force, powered by a quirk in the tidal dance of the Guvnurag homeworld's three moons.
+The annual *Ugunduvug-vanrundrneg* - the "world-storm" - was in its second day and approaching full force, powered by a quirk in the tidal dance of the Guvnurag homeworld's three moons.
 This year's looked set to be a relatively mild one, with only three dark striations of lightning-blistered cloud having so far formed from the angry black girdle around the equator, to lash out northwards and southwards towards the poles.

 Such a comparatively gentle storm would easily be handled by the layers of storm protection installed by hundreds of generations of Guvnurag, from the simple earthworks and storm drains to channel and disperse the flash-flood waters, to the more modern innovations like the tidal barrages, the artificial barrier reefs, and the huge force fields that needed most of the year to charge.